 The focus of PRTG is to monitor systems agentless.
 This means that you do not need to install any software on the particular target systems.
 PRTG “big” probes connect to remote systems using, for example, SSH, WMI, or SNMP to retrieve data.
-This is the preferred monitoring method because this does not require any maintenance on behalf of you, the PRTG user.
+This is the preferred monitoring method because this does not require any maintenance on behalf of you.

 Agent-Based Monitoring Options